 With such compelling feedback, researchers wondered whether their first study accurately represented true leadership ability.
 In their second experiment, which focused on competency and leadership, they discovered that often the two do not go hand in hand.

 Repeatedly, the ones who emerged as leaders and were rated the highest in competence were not the ones who offered the greatest number of correct answers.

 Though this study does not prove all leaders are incompetent at work, it does shed some light on whether positions of leadership are awarded based on ability or simply through the frequency of communication.
 Some may even argue promotion comes mostly from confidence.
-In a BusinessWeek poll, ninety percent of executives and managers believe they perform in the top ten percent of their competition.
+One article from courier-journal.com provided a poll that stated ninety percent of executives and managers believe they perform in the top ten percent of their competition.
 This is an extreme version of the Lake Wobegon effect, as obviously no more than half of any population can be above average!